ssurmic/Spark-movie-recommender-system/README.md

 work is inspired by https://developer.ibm.com/patterns/build-a-recommender-with-apache-spark-and-elasticsearch/
 ***
 work flow is listed as below:
+The required data for the project is in data.zip file under the same repo

 1. Load the movie dataset into Spark.

 2. Use Spark DataFrame operations to clean up the dataset and load it into Elasticsearch.